Themis-protocol/Introduction/Themis Protocol V2 WhitePaper.md

-# Themis Protocol V2 White paper
+# Themis Protocol V2 WhitePaper
+### Unlocking Liquidity For LP Position

+Version-2 Published on Oct·28th, 2021

+ Author：@Vincent Lee

 # 1. Overview

-Themis Protocol V2 is an unregulated P2P lending protocol built on the Ethernet blockchain, Themis Protocol has ERC-721/ERC1155 asset compatible features compared to other Pooling Model P2P lending protocols, allowing users to create pools of funds to lend against valuable NFTs (e.g. Uniswap V3 Position) for anonymous lending.
+Themis Protocol V2 is an Decentralized P2P lending protocol built on the Ethernet blockchain, Themis Protocol has ERC-721/ERC1155 asset compatible features compared to other Pooling Model P2P lending protocols, allowing users to create pools of funds to lend against valuable NFTs (e.g. Uniswap V3 Position) for anonymous lending.
 In this way, the market makers can continue to receive the transaction fee revenue from market-making after collateralizing the assets.
 Meanwhile, they can lend a certain amount of Token from the protocol for other purposes.

 Compared to collateralized lending for ERC20 assets, which is extremely dependent on market liquidity, the assets collateralized in Themis Protocol have better value stability and favorable growth expectations.
 Themis Protocol provides market makers with a further increase in fund utilization rate and creates a new Money Market to provide a decentralized demand savings service.